Written by: Beck Hansen

 Summer 2001 version

-The arrangement from the summer of 2001 is also solid.
+The arrangement from the summer of 2001 is also solid, and they did the song around 10 times.
 A ringing percussion sound, like a glockenspiel or something, is added in the beginning.
-The song seems much heavier than normal, despite the presence of the female back-up singers.
+The song seems much heavier than normal.
 On June 29, the weird guitar solo in the middle was replaced by harmonica.
 Though interestingly, on the July 12 version it was back.
 There really is a lot going on in this song, and I'm surprised it wasn't played more than it was!

 2003 version

-In March 2003, Beck took his old gang (Smokey, Justin, Joey) to Australia and Japan for a quick tour.
-"Broken Train" re-emerged after a few years absence.
-He also did it a few times only with his summer 2003 band.
+But in March 2003, Beck took his old gang (Smokey, Justin, Joey) to Australia and Japan for a quick tour.
+"Broken Train" was back in the rotation then, its funk/blues vibe fitting this band perfectly.

 Notes: